Skittles (sport): South Wales

+They also play in the summer (started c.
+1979) a mixed league.
 In the Conservative league (Men only), the scoring is slightly different, with 1 point for each leg and 2 points for the game.
 However, points are shared between both sides for a draw for the legs and the game.

 France

 The jeu de quilles de neuf ("nine-pin skittle game") of France, also known simply as quilles de 9 or just quilles, is a complicated variant with similarities to both British skittles and pétanque.
 It is popular only in the southwest of the country.
 It is an indoor game which is played on a hard-packed surface.
 The skittles are placed on a square court, each resting on a round piece of wood called pitere or pitet, 2.20 m apart from each other.
 A skittle measures about 96 cm and weighs 3 kg, and is made of beech wood.
 The bowl (ball) weighs about 6 kg and has a 30 cm diameter; it is made of walnut wood.
 There is also an eight-pin version, quilles de huit (8), and a version played with a mallet, quilles au maillet, which is related to ground billiards and its variants such as croquet and paille-maille, and which has experienced a resurgence in Gascony since 1973.